ajith-git003/Finsight-AI/README.md

-# FinSight AI 💰
+# FinSight AI

 FinSight AI is an AI-powered personal finance assistant designed to help users understand spending patterns, track savings goals, and receive actionable financial insights using real transaction data.

-This project focuses on building a **controlled, backend-driven AI system** rather than a prompt-only demo.
+This project focuses on building a controlled, backend-driven AI system rather than a prompt-only demo.

 ---

-## 🔍 What This Project Solves
+## What This Project Solves

-Managing personal finances is difficult when spending data is scattered and insights are unclear.
+Managing personal finances becomes difficult when transaction data is scattered and insights are unclear.

 FinSight AI helps users: